Brandon-Meyer0/git-dat-money/README.md

 Some greater insights we could gain from the linear regression are that:

-> **As a director gains one movie in experience, the fresh percentage is expected to increae by 5%**
+> As a director gains one movie in experience, the **fresh percentage is expected to increase by 5%**
 >
-> **For every fresh percentage point gained, we can expect to see box office revenue increased by $16.7K USD**
+> For every fresh percentage point gained, we can expect to see **box office revenue increased by $16.7K USD**

 This would further indicate that director experience is a desirable characteristic to have when producing a movie, since every percentual increase in the movie's rating will be reflected in the box office's revenue, and see generated earnings for the company.